 This section of the form prompts sellers to think about past and current issues with structural integrity that may threaten the health and safety of future occupants and/or require extensive, expensive repairs.

-The source of problems range from forces of nature such as Hurricane Sandy to human error or materials used in construction that were later found to be substandard.
+The sources of problems range from forces of nature, such as Hurricane Sandy, to human error or substandard construction materials.

 The form asks for sellers to report:

-movement and shifting of walls, floors, or foundation, or limitations in the use of space resulting from the manner in which it was constructed
+• movement and shifting of walls, floors, or foundation, or limitations in the use of space resulting from how it was constructed

 Additions/remodeling